gemhunter178/BenitoiteBot/README.md

 Bot is still being improved and new commands are still in development!

+NOTE: this bot was developed in a windows environment, some regex may need to be changed to not include double escapes ('\\')

 ## Getting Started
 Currently requires a few libraries installed through npm.
 If one does not have npm (Node package manager) click [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and follow the instructions for your operating system.